Taking control of your anxiety

 Ever seen someone with a wide-eyed stare?
 What is the betting they are struggling with anxiety too?

-Your breathing speeds up so that your lungs can take in more oxygen, alongside an infusion of glucose into the bloodstream to give you a boost of energy.
+Your breathing speeds up so your lungs can take in more oxygen, alongside an infusion of glucose into the bloodstream to give you a boost of energy.
 Your body is a powerhouse, working instinctively to keep you safe from harm.
+Hypnotherapy moves you from the sympathetic response into the parasympathetic.
+Your system remains aware but calm.
+Instead of the rapid breathing, tight chest and sweaty symptoms of anxiety, you remain in control and comfortable with a remarkable focus.

 Gratitude for the brain and body